Master Production Schedule (MPS) is a tool for manufacturers to ensure the right products are made at the right time and

-Before implementing the automated system of Master Production Scheduling, it is generally regarded as a good practice to analyze the critical aspects of this computerized system that facilitate production.
+Before implementing the system of Master Production Scheduling, it is generally regarded as a good practice to analyze the critical aspects of this computerized system that facilitate production.

-Here are the critical functionalities of the Master Production Scheduling automated system.
+Here are the critical functionalities of the Master Production Scheduling software system.

-This specific portion of the software speculates the amount of material, labor, and specialized equipment required to meet the manufacturing goal.
+This portion of the software speculates the amount of material, labor, and specialized equipment required to meet the manufacturing goal.